Skip to content

 - The Vietnam war was fought between November 1st, 1955 and April 30th, 1975.

 - This war is commonly known as the Vietnam War and the Second Indochina War in the United States.
 In Vietnam it’s known as the Resistance War Against America or simply the American War.

 - The Vietnam war was fought between North Vietnam and South Vietnam.
 Notably the United States of America was an ally of South Vietnam, while the Soviet Union and China were an ally of North Vietnam.

 - The Vietnam war as started by the North Vietnam North Communist government which sought the reunification of the two countries.

-- The Vietnam was fought in both North and South Vietnam, Cambodia, Laos, South China Sea and the Gulf of Thailand.
+- The Vietnam war was fought in North and South Vietnam, Cambodia, Laos, South China Sea and the Gulf of Thailand.

 - The North Vietnamese and National Liberation Front won the Vietnam War.

 - It’s estimated that 1.32 to 4.24 million people, both military personnel and civilians, were killed during the Vietnam War.